Caroline Criado Perez: Early life and education

-Born in Brazil, she is the daughter of Carlos Criado Perez, an Argentinian-born businessman and former CEO of the Safeway supermarket chain in the UK, and Alison, an English registered nurse who has worked with Medecins Sans Frontieres on a number of humanitarian aid missions.
+Born in Brazil, she is the daughter of Carlos Criado Perez, an Argentinian-born businessman and former CEO of the Safeway supermarket chain in the UK, and Alison[last name?], an English registered nurse who has worked with Medecins Sans Frontieres on a number of humanitarian aid missions.
 The family lived in several countries during her childhood, including Spain, Portugal and Taiwan, as well as the UK.
 When Criado Perez was 11, her father moved to the Netherlands and she began to board at Oundle School, a public school in Northamptonshire, England.
 She disliked what she described as a bullying culture there.

 Criado Perez spent a year at university in London, then abandoned a history course.
 Having developed a passion for opera during her teens, she wanted to become an opera singer, and various jobs subsidised her singing lessons.

 Criado Perez worked in digital marketing for some years, then studied for an English Literature A-level.
 She gained a place to study English Language and Literature at Keble College, Oxford as a mature student, graduating from Oxford University in 2012.
 Study of language and gender and a book by Deborah Cameron discussing gender's relationship to pronouns, led to Criado Perez becoming an active feminist.

 She was a runner-up in the London Library Student Writing competition in 2012, receiving £1,000 and other prizes.
 Since then, she worked, in 2012, as an editor for an information and networking portal of the pharmaceutical industry and in 2013 was in the process of completing a master's degree in Gender Studies from the London School of Economics.

 In a June 2013 profile by journalist Cathy Newman in The Telegraph, Criado Perez commented: "the culture we live in is made up of little tiny sexist acts which you can just ignore but when you think of them collectively you start to see a pattern."